abossard/architecture-center/docs/checklist/dev-ops.md

 **Automate operations tasks.** Manually handling repetitive operations processes is error-prone.
 Automate these tasks whenever possible to ensure consistent execution and quality.
 Code that implements the automation should be versioned in source control.
 As with any other code, automation tools must be tested.

 **Take an "infrastructure as code" approach to provisioning.** Minimize the amount of manual configuration needed to provision resources.
-Instead, use scripts and Azure Resource Manager templates.
+Instead, use scripts and [Azure Resource Manager][resource-manager] templates.
 Keep the scripts and templates in source control, like any other code you maintain.

 **Consider using containers.** Containers provide a standard package-based interface for deploying applications.
 Using containers, an applications is deployed using self-contained packages that contain any software, dependencies, and files needed to run the application, which greatly simplifies the deployment process.

 Containers also create an abstraction layer between the application and the underlying operating system, which provides consistency across environments.
 This abstraction can also isolate a container from other processes or  applications running on a host.

-**Implement resiliency and self-healing.** Resiliency is the abilility of an application to recover from failures.
+**Implement resiliency and self-healing.** Resiliency is the ability of an application to recover from failures.
 Strategies for resiliency include retrying transient failures, and failing over to a secondary instance or even another region.
 For more information, see [Designing resilient applications for Azure][resiliency].
 Instrument your applications so that issues are reported immediately and you can manage outages or other system failures.

 **Have an operations manual.** An operations manual or *runbook* documents the procedures  and management information needed for operations staff to maintain a system.
 Also document any operations scenarios and mitigation plans that might come into play during a failure or other disruption to your service.
 Create this documentation during the development process, and keep it up to date afterwards.
 This is a living document, and should be reviewed, tested, and improved regularly.